tonimctoni/rustcrawl/README.md

 Also, the reservoir of urls to be crawled is finite.
 If full, inserts remove random previous elements, and crawler crawls less urls.

-Also, it usis async IO, which is more elegant than a bunch of worker threads.
+Also, it uses async IO, which is more elegant than a bunch of worker threads.
 It should scale better too, but this was not tested.

 # notes for myself